xu-shawn/lc0/README.md

 with resp. best moves `Bg2` and `h3` have a strong move practically ignored because it has low policy.
 This feature sets a lowest baseline policy for the top few moves so that this doesn't happen.
 The top `top-policy-num-boost` are treated as if they had policy at least `top-policy-boost`.
 There is also a "tier two" for moves that are still ranked highly but not in the top few.
+Removing regressed by a couple elo at LTC.

 Recommended settings below.
 Enabled by default.